RafaelGSS/blog/priv/posts/performance-methodologies.md

 Tracing collects per-event data for analysis.
 Normally, tracing tools are not enabled by default since it adds CPU overhead to capture and send/store the data.

-Logging (include system log) can be categorized as low-frequency tracing that is enabled by default.
+Logging (including system logs) can be seen as low-frequency tracing that is enabled by default.

 Some common tools: